lak882/seti/README.md

 Requires a "Z" before the name of the custom SDA.
 This avoids conflicts with already existing fields. <br>
 <a href=""><img src="screenshots/patient/2.png" width="500"></a>
 ## Test Patient
 In the [SETI Test Patient](https://github.com/lak882/seti-test-patient) repository, we have provided patient files.
-They can be imported by moving them into the {name of UCR instance}/Data/HSEDGE1/SDAIn/.
+They can be imported by moving them into the {UCR folder}/Data/HSEDGE1/SDAIn/.
-<br> If you move the patients into a new folder {name of UCR instance}/Data/Test, then patients can be imported using the following:
+<br> If you move the patients into a new folder called {UCR folder}/Data/Test, then patients can be imported using the following:
 ```
 HSCUSTOM> do ##class(Demo.Patient).TestPatient("Base")
 HSCUSTOM> do ##class(Demo.Patient).TestPatient("Final")